 If you love listening to the podcast, I’ll be so grateful if you leave me a review on iTunes.
 The reviews help others find me, and I also just love to hear from you!
 Just pop onto the show in your mobile device, scroll down to “Ratings & Reviews” and tap “Write a Review” Then, you’re off to the races!
 Let me know what you like best about the podcast.
 Thank you so much!

-Bonus Episode: 5 Strategies to Find the Positive Angle In Every Conservation Photo Story
+Episode 067: 5 Strategies to Find the Positive Angle In Every Conservation Photo Story

 (Digitally transcribed, please forgive any typos)